-The consolidated financial statements were authorized for issue on May 31, 2021 by the Board of Directors of the Company.
+The condensed consolidated financial statements were authorized for issue on August 30, 2021 by the Board of Directors of the Company.

 Basis of Measurement

 These condensed interim consolidated financial statements have been prepared on the historical cost basis as modified by any revaluation of financial assets measured at fair value.